andrew-remon/Joie-Arts/README.md

 - **Fish-Eye & Vignette Filter** – combines radial distortion with dark corners for a cinematic look
 - **Cel Shading Filter** – converts photo colors into cartoon-like quantized tones
 - **Pixel Art Filter** – scales down and up to produce a pixelated retro effect
 - **Emboss Filter** – highlights edges for a relief-style 3D effect
+- **Film Frame Effect:** Highlights edges and adds a customizable border for a classic film-style frame.
+- **Midnight Effect:** Creates a moody night look by darkening tones, adding purplish-red hues, and inverting colors for a cinematic feel.
 - **Oil Painting Effect**
 - **Old TV Effect**
 - **Natural Sunlight Filter**